rustviz/rustviz-tutorial/src/rust-basics.md

 - how to use println! [note that it is a macro, not a function, but dont worry about that for this tutorial]

-TODO: do we want to have visualizations yet?